mohsenkamini/Partitioning-Automation/README.md

 Please enter the input file name :
 ~~~
-It'll then automatically make the partitions, format and mount them to the addresses define in the input file.
+It'll then automatically make the partitions, format and mount them to the addresses defined in the input file.

 # Monitor the report
 At the end, you'll be provided with a little bit of report of made partitions, mounted ones and swap partitions that you wanted.